Rain Rain Go Away

 - Griffin Hall on winning the Bill Packard Trophy for winning Division 1.

-- Bruce Hall Div 1 for winning the Doherty-Banks Navigation award for being the only team in Division 1 or 2 to correctly pick their (very difficult) drop and executing a near flawless nav on the trickiest course this year.
+- Bruce Hall Division 1 for winning the Doherty-Banks Navigation award for being the only team in Division 1 or 2 to correctly pick their (very difficult) drop and executing a near flawless nav on the trickiest course this year.

 The overall results were as follows: